-We have now completed our VFM work and can now issue our final Auditor's Annual Report.
-As we did not meet the original deadline of 30 September 2022, an audit letter explaining the reasons for the delay was attached in the Appendix G to an earlier version of this report submitted to the November 2022 CGAC.
-Our reporting now is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.
+We have not yet completed all of our VFM work and so are not in a position to issue our Auditor's Annual Report.
+An audit letter explaining the reasons for the delay was attached in the Appendix G to an earlier version of this report submitted to the November 2022 CGAC.
+We expect to issue our Auditor's Annual Report by 10 March 2023.
+This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.